liamtimms/website/site/pages/fun.md

 title: Fun or Interesting Stuff
 ---

 I plan to collect things I find fun/interesting here.
-This is mostly just a place holder page at the moment[.](https://youtu.be/d6uN9xYUMxE)

-Links are intended to encourage deeper dives into each creator and/or subject.
+This is mostly just a placeholder page at the moment[.]
+Links hopefully encourage deeper dives into each creator and/or subject.

 # Things to Watch

 ## Science and Math

-Interesting channels to check out for popularizing science.
+Engaging channels to check out for popularizing science:

 - [Sixty Symbols](https://youtu.be/9FrsYjkKhBI)
 - [3Blue1Brown](https://www.youtube.com/watch?v=spUNpyF58BY)